coffeedome/rusty-metrics/README.md

 ```
 cargo run databucket 3 > validate_output.txt
 ```
-You can also run the program with any of the following:
+You can also run the program with the following parameters:
 ```
 cargo run <directory with files> <word count sequence> > validate_output.txt
 ```